 • Reduce risk associated with difficult economic or rate environments through service to a diverse larger field of membership.

 The economies of scale advantages will give us the resources to better serve members, make the right long-term infrastructure and technology investments, and become more competitive.

 A combined credit union will provide the resources to better serve your financial needs through added branches and ATMs, well-developed online and mobile technologies, new products and services, and highly competitive rates.
 While nothing will change until member approval is received, this partnership will mean we can better anticipate and meet all your financial needs.

-A: Both Credit Unions are part of the Shared Branching network where any credit union service center can take care of most of your business including: Deposits, Withdrawals, Transfers, Balance Inquires and Statement Printouts to name a few.
+A: Both Credit Unions are part of the Shared Branching network where any credit union service center can take care of most of your business including: Deposits, Withdrawals, Transfers, Balance Inquiries and Statement Printouts to name a few.
 Both credit unions are also members of the SURF Alliance network, which offers surcharge-free ATMs at over 260 ATMs in Maine.
 The full integration of the operations of the two credit unions will not occur until after several regulatory steps in the process, which include membership approval by vote.
-If approved by NCUA, a vote in favor by the membership, and foregoing any unforeseen delays during this process, we are targeting a merger completion date of April 1, 2020.
+If approved by NCUA, a vote in favor by the membership, and foregoing any more unforeseen delays during this process, we are targeting a merger completion date of October 2020.

 A: Absolutely, your accounts will continue to be federally insured just as they are today through the National Credit Union Share Insurance Fund, which is backed by the full faith and credit of the U.S. Government and managed by the National Credit Union Administration (NCUA).

 A: Your account number will remain unchanged for the time being.
 It may change when accounts and core processing of the two credit unions are integrated.
 When this occurs, you will be notified well in advance of changes.